dotnet/docs-maui/docs/ios/deployment/publish-cli.md

 > [!WARNING]
 > Attempting to publish a .NET MAUI solution will result in the `dotnet publish` command attempting to publish each project in the solution individually, which can cause issues when you've added other project types to your solution.
 Therefore, the `dotnet publish` command should be scoped to your .NET MAUI app project.

-Additional build properties can be specified on the command line, if they aren't provided in a `<PropertyGroup>` in your project file.
+Additional build parameters can be specified on the command line, if they aren't provided in a `<PropertyGroup>` in your project file.
 The following table lists some of the common parameters:

 | Parameter                    | Value                                                                                           |
 |------------------------------|-------------------------------------------------------------------------------------------------|